 Which International Airport to Fly Into

 Costa Rica has two main international airports.
 It’s best to choose the closest airport to your destination.
-Unfortunately, both airports aren’t in great tourist zones.
+Unfortunately, neither airport is in a great tourist zone.
 Juan Santamaría International Airport tends to have cheaper flights, but its

 Juan Santamaría International Airport (SJO) – Located near the capital city of San José, this is the busiest and most popular airport for international travelers.
 It’s a good choice if you plan to explore central Costa Rica, the Pacific coast, or the northern regions.
 It’s about 2.5 hours away from La Fortuna and 4 hours away from Tamarindo.